Search results

 The Shifting Landscape in Management Education

-Margaret Andrews: I’ve worked in management education for over fifteen years and continue to do so because I believe that developing management talent is important, the need is universal and growing, and that how we develop talent will continue to evolve.
-While educating managers is expensive, not educating them is even more costly – to … Continue reading The Shifting Landscape in Management Education
+I’ve worked in management education for over fifteen years and continue to do so because I believe that developing management talent is important, the need is universal and growing, and that how we develop talent will continue to evolve.
+While educating managers is expensive, not educating them is even more costly – to the individuals they manage, the companies they run, and the societies in which they live.

 Advanced Curriculum Review in the Madison School District